-Sexual harassment is conduct based on sex that constitutes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking.
+Sexual harassment is conduct on the basis of sex that constitutes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking.

 Examples of Sexual Harassment include but are not limited to:

 - 1. Pressure for a dating, romantic, or intimate partner relationship; - 2.
 Pressure for sexual activity; - 3.
 Sending sexually explicit emails or text messages.